WeTrustPlatform/blockform/README.md

 For AWS, go to IAM Management console, and generate an Access Key for your user in the Security Cretendials tab.

-On DigitalOcean, go to API and generate a Personal access token.
+For DigitalOcean, go to API and generate a Personal access token.

+For Google Cloud Platform:

+ - Create a project, for example `my-blockform`.
+If the name is not long enough, google will append some random string that you will need to export in the next steps.
+ - In *API and Services*, enable the *Compute Engine API* for this project.
+ - In *API and Services*, go to the *Credentials* tab and generate an *Account Service Key* as a JSON file for the *Compute Engine default service account*.

 Set environment variables: